Future Day 2023

 Experience Computing Science up close

-This year's Future Day offered a good 30 schoolgirls in grades 5-10 the opportunity to get a taste of Computing Science and its associated applications in an experimental form.
+This year’s Future Day gave a total of just over 30 schoolgirls in Years 5–10 the opportunity to get a taste of Computing Science and its related applications through hands-on activities.

-In addition, schoolgirls in the department Didactics of Computing Science were able to programme pieces of jewellery themselves.
-After a brief introduction to programming with Processing, the girls designed and programmed their own patterns.
-Simple commands for drawing lines, rectangles, circles or arcs were used to create smileys, hearts and other patterns for earrings or necklace pendants.
-The proud participants were then able to cut their designs using a laser cutter and can now wear their creations as jewellery themselves!
+In addition, pupils in the Didactics of Computing Science to programme their own jewellery.
+Following a brief introduction to programming with Processing, the girls designed and programmed their own patterns.
+Using simple commands to draw lines, rectangles, circles or arcs, they transformed smiley faces, hearts and other patterns into earrings or pendants.
+The proud participants in this workshop were then able to cut out their designs using a laser cutter and can now wear their creations as jewellery themselves!

-We are already looking forward to Future Day 2024 and would especially like to thank the students who actively supported us with the supervision.
+We are already looking forward to Future Day 2024 and would like to extend our special thanks to the students who actively supported us in running the workshop.